 ||Developing a community of learners through collaborative partnerships (district employees, parents, students, and community) where everyone is free to risk in a dynamic and supportive environment inspiring a contagious enthusiasm for highly creative endeavors.

-Oak Grove School District’s focus is driven by the Five-Year Plan that identifies short, intermediate, and long-term goals.
+Oak Grove School District’s focus is driven by the LCAP (Local Control Accountability Plan) and school site specific SPSA (Single Plan for Student Achievement) these identifies short, intermediate, and long-term goals.
 First and foremost in all activities is the safety of students as well as student success in the areas of math and reading/language arts.
-Further, Districtwide goals have been identified relative to schools meeting their API/AYP as well by the number of schools that have been identified as distinguished.
 Student performance goals have been integrated into the state and federal accountability systems.
-Annually, the Five-Year Goals are updated and the District Vision Advisory Committee (DVAC) reviews the core values, the vision, and the annual goals.
+Annually, the LCAP and SPSA's are updated with various stakeholder groups while the District Vision Advisory Committee (DVAC) reviews the core values, the vision, and the annual goals.

 The district is located in the southeastern corner of San Jose, California bounded by Capitol Expressway to the north, Canoas Creek to the west, Bernal Road to the south and the foothills to the east.